-As an IT staffing agency with 18 years experience in the field, we have organized thousands of interviews helping developers find a perfect job.
+As an IT staffing agency with 18 years experience in the field, we have organized thousands of interviews, helping developers find a perfect job.
 Thanks to the role we play in the hiring process, we know firsthand the questions CTOs and CEOs ask at the interview and the answers they are looking to hear, specific requirements and the proven tactics to get that offer you are looking for.

 The Basics: Qualities that Make a Strong Professional Profile

-The ability to communicate your thoughts and present your vision is vital aspect of any job.
+The ability to communicate your thoughts and present your vision is a vital aspect of any job.
 This includes English proficiency (both written and spoken).
 Most companies won’t even consider you as a candidate if you don’t speak English or cannot put two words together at the interview.
 A good addition to your CV would be your own tech-related blog or guest posts for specialized web resources.

-Case in point: Working with clients from the US and the UK as well as the Netherlands, Germany, a few other European countries and Israel, we often get requests for developers with the knowledge of other foreign languages.
+Case in point: Working with clients from the US and the UK as well as the Netherlands, Germany, a few other European countries, and Israel, we often get requests for developers with knowledge of other foreign languages.
 Outside of English (which is a kind of industry standard), our clients are often looking for developers with knowledge of German.

 Ability and willingness to learn